Brewnetic/Lecture15/README.md

-# Java Exceptions and Errors: A Beginner's Guide
+# Java Exceptions and Errors

 ## Problems in Java